fialovy/fialovy_mac_terminal_themes/README.md

 Instructions to import and export terminal files can be found [here](https://support.apple.com/guide/terminal/import-and-export-terminal-profiles-trml4299c696/mac) as of October 2024.

-### "lavendris" a.k.a. what do you think 'fialovy' is even Czech for?! 🇨🇿💜
+### "lavendris" a.k.a. what do you think 'fialovy' even means?! 💜

 ![purple sample 0](images/lavendris_0.png)